Walsham How: Church work

 He refused preferment on several occasions, but his energy and success made him well known, and in 1879 he was consecrated a bishop, by Archibald Campbell Tait, Archbishop of Canterbury, on 25 July at St Paul's Cathedral; he became the first modern suffragan bishop in London, under the title of Bishop of Bedford, his province being the East End.
 There he became the inspiring influence of a revival of church work.
 He founded the East London Church Fund, and enlisted a large band of enthusiastic helpers, his popularity among all classes being immense.
 He was particularly fond of children, and was commonly called "the children's bishop".

 When he came to East London in 1879 "he found great need of women's help for the poor in the huge parishes of his diocese".
 He then planned to establish a Deaconess Community and applied to the (West) London Diocesan Deaconess Institution (LDDI).
 The LDDI sent its Sister Louisa in autumn 1880 and the East London Diocesan Deaconess Institution was founded at Sutton Place, Hackney.
 Deaconess Sisters worked in various East London parishes and eventually the Institution became the All Saints Deaconess Home at Meynell Crescent (1894/5-1924).
 A few of the remaining Sisters joined the LDDI which continued work in the East End for a few years.

 Bishopric

-In 1888 he was made the first Bishop of Wakefield, and in the north of England he continued to do valuable work.
+After being offered, but declined, the Bishopric of Manchester in 1885 and after his wife's death, he was in 1888 made the first Bishop of Wakefield, and in the north of England he continued to do valuable work.
 His sermons were straightforward, earnest and attractive; and besides publishing several volumes of these, he wrote a good deal of verse, including such well-known hymns as Who is this so weak and helpless, Lord, Thy children guide and keep and For All the Saints.
 As bishop he consecrated many churches, including the Church of St John the Divine, Calder Grove in 1892.